Image Compression in GIS

 It reduces raster storage requirements.
 It also is dependent on the complexity of the feature and the resolution of the smallest grid cell.

 In the example, the top-left and bottom-right 8×8 grids do not need to be subdivided further because they are homogeneous.
-The top-right 8×8 grid is subdivided into three 4×4 grid.
+The top-right 8×8 grid is subdivided into three 4×4 grids.
 The remaining 4×4 grid is separated into 4 individual classes.

 Image Compression Reduces File size